Hand over rapists to people, justice will be done: Nirbhaya's grandfather

 Nirbhaya's grandfather blamed this for such crimes being repeated.
 He said it has been seven years since his granddaughter's case, but have yet not been hanged and are still in jail.
 "Had they been given capital punishment it would have worked as a deterrent and people would have feared committing such a heinous crime," he told reporters.

-He said If a new law has to be brought it should be that a rape accused, when arrested, is handed over to the people and they will do justice.
+He said if a new law has to be brought in it should be that rape accused, when arrested, is handed over to the people and they will do justice.
 The day a rapist is shot dead at a road-crossing, rape cases will come down on their own, he said.
 He also called for changes in the judicial process so that rape cases are not left pending in the court for long.